-What is the Auditor’s Fraud Hotline?
+What is the Fraud Hotline?

-- Either by toll-free phone number 1-866-342-4148.
-Reports will be taken by a live intake specialist at EthicsPoint.
-Calls are not recorded and caller ID is disabled.
+- Call the toll-free phone number at 866-342-4148.
+Calls are not recorded, and caller ID is disabled.

 What kinds of things should I report?

 The Fraud Hotline is for reports of dishonest acts by or against the City (such as by City agencies, employees, vendors, volunteers, board members, etc.), or the improper use of City resources or positions.

 Fraud involves an intentional deception or misrepresentation, by act or omission, which results or could result in a benefit for a person or entity to which they are not entitled.
 Examples of fraud can include but are not limited to theft, forgery, falsifying records, and bribery.